tgalopin-archive/khan-artificial-intelligence/README.md

 # Game of Khan

-The Game of Khan project is an implmentation of a game artificial intelligence in Prolog.
+The Game of Khan project is an implementation of a game artificial intelligence in Prolog.
 This projet was done in the context of the IA02 course, at the University of Technology of Compiègne.

 ## Running the application